CreateAPI/NaiveDate/README.md

 <img src="https://img.shields.io/cocoapods/p/NaiveDate.svg?style=flat)">
 </p>

-Native `Date` type is great for working with time zones (e.g. `2024-09-29T15:00:00+0300`), but there are scenarios where you don't know or care about the time zone.
-These types of dates are often called **naive**.
+The standard `Date` type is excellent for working with timestamps and time zones (e.g. `2024-09-29T15:00:00+0300`), but there are scenarios where you don't know or care about the time zone.
+These types of dates are often referred to as **naive**.

 ## Usage